glauciosouthier/SolrBrsPlugin/README.md

 The included highlighter is a modified version of the FastVectorHighlighter that is currently the default in Solr.
 It supports semantically accurate, multi-colored highlighting.
 (The Phrase highlighter in Solr supports the first, while FVH supports the second, but neither support both).

 # Building
-SolrBrsPlugin uses Maven dependency management and Java 7.
+SolrBrsPlugin uses Maven dependency management and Java 8.
 Once those are installed, building the plugin JAR is done with:
 ```
-mvn package
+mvn clean package  (optional: mvn deploy,  if the ulr and credentials of repo is in settings.xml)

+the dependencies of Solr plugin wil be copied to solr/libs folder

+Optional: docker-compose.yaml for testing in Docker container (sol/cloud/docker-compose.yaml for SolrCloud setup)

 ```
 This will build both the plugin jar as well as a webapp that can be used to parse queries without executing them.
 Both packages will be in the ./target folder.